-This is traditional bridal wear of the city.
-It comprises of more than 12 meters of fabric.
-Most of the fabric wears heavily embroidery.
-When I first looked at the garment in a shop in the old city area, I was amazed by how do fragile women carry so much weight.
+This is the traditional bridal wear of the city.
+It comprises more than 12 meters of fabric.
+Most of the fabric wears heavy embroidery.
+When I first looked at the garment in a shop in the old city area, I was amazed by how fragile women carry so much weight.
 I tried one on me to figure out how it is worn.
 It seems simple & of course, beautiful.

-While the full bridal wear can be a great gift for any to-be-brides around you, I recommend the ones you get for small girls.
-They look very cute and I am sure your daughter or your niece would love it.
+While the full bridal wear can be a great gift for any to-be brides around you, I recommend the ones you get for small girls.
+They look very cute and I am sure your daughter or your niece would love them.

 I am not sure if you know the city boasts of many local varieties of Mangoes.
 Just step outside the urban areas of the city and more often than not, you will find yourself in a mango orchard.
-If you happen to be there during summer months, visit an orchard.
+If you happen to be there during the summer months, visit an orchard.
 Many orchard owners allow you to pick your mangoes – just pay for your pick at the exit.

 Popular varieties include Himayat – which is absolutely green in color.
 My favorite though is Rasaal – the one you have to eat by sucking through a tiny hole on top.